Marpuriganesh/AnimatedWave-publish/README.md

-Sure, I'll help you generate a proper README file for your npm package.
-Here's an updated version:
+Sure!
+Here's the updated README file with an explicit explanation to users about using linear gradients as fill:

 ---